Edge of the Ledge Blues

-CHASING THE BLUES, CHAPTER 27: Chicago, IL
+CHASING THE BLUES, Chapter 27.

 Though Willis Tower was less than two miles from our hotel, we decided to humor my foot and take a taxi when we left the hotel this morning.
 We were also hoping that an earlier arrival would mean shorter lines at this popular Chicago attraction.